Politics of Mongolia: Political parties and elections

-Mongolian politics is currently dominated by two major political parties: Mongolian People's Party (160,000 members) and Democratic Party (150,000 members).
-After the 1990 Democratic Revolution, then-Mongolian People's Revolutionary Party transitioned into a centre-left social democratic party.
-In 2010, Mongolian People's Revolutionary Party changed its name to Mongolian People's Party along with modifications in the party manifesto and leadership; however, the former president Nambaryn Enkhbayar's faction and other conservative members departed from the party and created a new political party taking the original name, Mongolian People's Revolutionary Party.
-Since the fall of the Soviet regime, Mongolian People's Party has been able to maintain a high level of support.
-On the other hand, the Democratic Party was established in 2000, integrating minor political parties established by the leaders of the Democratic Revolution.
-The Democratic Party is a centre-right political party.
-In 2011, National Labour Party, a centre-left party, was established as an alternative to the Mongolian People's Party and the Democratic Party and gained a notable support from the populace.
-In 2020 elections, it was able to obtain a number of seats in both the State Great Khural and municipal councils with hopes to increase its political power in the upcoming elections.
+Mongolian politics is currently dominated by two major political parties: the Mongolian People's Party (160,000 members) and the Democratic Party (150,000 members).
+After the 1990 Democratic Revolution, then-ruling Mongolian People's Revolutionary Party (MPRP) transitioned into a centre-left social democratic party.
+Since the fall of the Soviet regime, the MPRP has been able to maintain a high level of nationwide support, especially among rural voters.

+In late 2010, the MPRP changed its name to the Mongolian People's Party (MPP) along with modifications in the party manifesto and leadership; however, former president Nambaryn Enkhbayar's faction and other conservative members departed from the party and created a new political party taking the original name, Mongolian People's Revolutionary Party.
+The splinter MPRP would become the primary third-party force from 2010 to 2021, until its merger with the MPP.

+Contrary to the MPP, the Democratic Party (DP) was established relatively recently, in December 2000, following the merger of five opposition parties led by the leaders of the 1990 Democratic Revolution.
+The DP is a centre-right liberal conservative political party.

+In late 2018 and 2019, a major corruption scandal involving SMEs and the government occurred.
+High-ranking officials from both aisles were allegedly exposed to be part of a broader cabal between the two parties.
+Subsequently, major anti-government protests erupted, leading to a significant increase in public distrust for the political establishment and support for opposition minor parties.
+Despite the landslide victory of the MPP in the 2020 elections, the vote share for minor parties had substantially increased.
+The Right Person Electorate Coalition, led by the National Labour Party (NLP), won several seats in both the State Great Khural and municipal councils.
+In the 2021 presidential election, the NLP candidate received 21% of the vote, beating the Democratic candidate, who had won 9%.
+The NLP changed its name to the HUN Party and its position from centre-left to centre-right politics in 2022.

-There are 36 political parties recognised by the Supreme Court.
-However, critics say there is no major ideological differences between the political parties on issues like economic policies and governance.
+In the 2024 parliamentary election, five parties were elected to the State Great Khural, making the current parliament the most politically diverse and the first five-party parliament to be ever convened in Mongolia.
+As of October 2025, there are 37 political parties recognised by the Supreme Court.
+However, critics argue that there are no significant ideological differences between the political parties on issues such as economic policies and governance.